eyanoapp/opensigl/docs/en/stock-management/movement.entry.md

 When a delivery stock for a purchase order arrives and the requesting depot, it is necessary to "Enter" this stock.
-This involves two things: (1) Physically unpacking the stock and confirming that all requested stock has arrived, and (2) registering the entry of the stock in the BHIMA software.
+This involves two things: (1) Physically unpacking the stock and confirming that all requested stock has arrived, and (2) registering the entry of the stock in the OpenSIGL software.

 First, we need to open the stock "Entry" form: